-- What state and local organizations provide advocacy and support services to your target population(s)? - What state and local organizations engage in the specific types of activities necessary for individuals to succeed such as outreach, housing search, funding for security deposits, and ongoing supports? - Do you already partner with these organizations on Mainstream, NED, or other programs?
-For example, is the PHA a member of the Continuum of Care (CoC)?
+- What state and/or local organizations provide advocacy and/or support services to your target population(s)? - What state and/or local organizations engage in the specific types of activities necessary for individuals to succeed such as outreach, housing search, funding for security deposits and on-going supports? - Do you already partner with these organizations on Mainstream, NED or other programs?
+For example, are you administering the Section 811 PRA program?
+Are you a member of a CoC?

-Step Two: Identify Potential State and County Partners
+Two: Identify Potential State and County Partners

-- ✓ State or county mental health agency - ✓ State or county intellectual/developmental disabilities agency - ✓ State Medicaid agency - ✓ State Interagency Council on Homelessness
+- ✓ State or county mental health agency - ✓ State or county intellectual/developmental disabilities (I/DD) agency - ✓ State Medicaid agency - ✓ State Interagency Council on Homelessness (ICH)